WELCOME TO THE OFFICIAL WEBSITE DEDICATED TO CAPTAIN CHARLIE BARR

 Mission Statement

-These include our Youth Sailing Program “Sail Quest”, live events during this year’s America’s Cup season in Barcelona, the creation of a monument in his home town in Scotland,
+These include our Youth Sailing Program “Sail Quest”, live events during the Barcelona America’s Cup season, the creation of a monument in his home town in Scotland,

 and also a film that brings his compelling story to life.